 This programme has been designed to allow graduates in animal science, biology, psychology, zoology or veterinary science the opportunity to enhance their theoretical knowledge and understanding of the scientific study of animal behaviour in ways that can be applied effectively in science and practice.
 By learning directly within our extensive animal management centre and on an existing farm, students have the opportunity to increase their understanding and awareness of the application of scientific principles to the study of animal behaviour.

-This programme utilises webinars, which take place one evening a week, and compulsory block sessions.
-Students must fund their own accommodation for the block sessions.
+This programme utilises webinars, which take place one evening a week for part-time students and two evenings a week for full-time students; and compulsory block sessions which take place at University Centre Bishop Burton.
+Students must fund their own accommodation for the block sessions

 The programme has excellent success rates, with the latest DLHE survey showing 100% positive progression.